Cluster

 Read messages from a stream using a consumer group.

-Get a lexicographical range of elements from a vector set.
+Get a range of entries from a STREAM key in reverse chronological order.

 Truncate a STREAM key in various ways.